andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

 implement with the
 *[mwc-random](https://hackage.haskell.org/package/mwc-random)* package.

-However, the most disturbing thing here that we never deal with is what happens correlated terms that are combined.
+However, the most unsettling thing here that we never deal with is what happens correlated terms that are combined.
 All of our math assumed uncorrelated samples.
 But what happens if we have expressions that involve additions of correlated values?